dcoapp/app/README.md

 ## How it works

-The Developer Certificate of Origin (DCO) is a lightweight way to certify that contributors wrote or otherwise have the right to submit the code they are contributing to the project.
+The Developer Certificate of Origin (DCO) is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.
 Here is the full [text of the DCO](https://developercertificate.org/), reformatted for readability:

 > By making a contribution to this project, I certify that:
 >